s2-streamstore/s2-sdk-java/README.md

 # S2 Java SDK

+> [!WARNING]
+> This SDK is actively in development, and not officially supported yet!

 A Java SDK for interacting with the S2 streaming service.
 This SDK provides a hopefully convenientinterface for working with S2's gRPC-based streaming API.

 ## Features